Frank Moss

 Frank Edward "Ted" Moss (September 23, 1911 – January 29, 2003) was an American lawyer and politician.
-A Democrat, he served as a United States Senator from Utah from 1959 to 1977.
+From 1959 to 1977 he served as a United States Senator from Utah, and as of 2025 was the last Democrat to do so.

 Early life and education

 Frank Moss was born in Holladay, a suburb of Salt Lake City, Utah, as the youngest of seven children of James Edward and Maude (née Nixon) Moss.
 His father, a well-known secondary school educator, was known as the "father of high school athletics" in Utah.
 In 1929, he graduated from Granite High School, where he had been freshman class president, editor of the school newspaper, two-time state debate champion, and center on the football team.

 Moss then attended the University of Utah, where he was a double major in speech and history.
 During college, he was sophomore class president and coach of the varsity debate team.
 He graduated magna cum laude in 1933.
 The following year, he married Phyllis Hart (the daughter of Charles H. Hart), to whom he remained married until his death in 2003; the couple had one daughter and three sons.

 Moss studied at the George Washington University Law School in Washington, D.C., where he was an editor of The George Washington Law Review.
 While studying in Washington, he worked at the National Recovery Administration, the Resettlement Administration, and the Farm Credit Administration.
 He received his Juris Doctor degree cum laude in 1937.